-What do Faculty and School/Unit Research Administrators need to know about how International Research and Other Sponsored Activities are identified, reviewed and processed by the Office of Sponsored Programs/Contract Office?
+How are International Research and Other Sponsored Activities identified, reviewed and processed by the Office of Sponsored Programs/Contract Office?

 AFAR establishes a process for reviewing, assessing, and conducting implementation planning for extramurally funded research and other sponsored projects involving international research or other sponsored activities.

 The Office of Sponsored Programs tags every proposal and its associated record in CAYUSE that involves international research or other sponsored activities per the defined International Research Classifications below, which are reviewed by the OSP Project Officer assigned to support the initiating school/unit and by the Global Projects Officer who serves as the coordinating official for the Advisors on Foreign Activities in Research (AFAR).

 |International Research Classifications in Cayuse SP|